radareorg/radare2-bindings/README.md

 Release tarballs come with all the pregenerated .cxx files, so you have no extra dependencies apart from the language libraries and C++ compiler.

+### Using r2pm

+Fortunely, all those dependencies can be installed with r2pm:

+* r2pm -i vala swig valabind

+### Building by hand

 To get install all dependencies do the following steps in order:

   * Install swig and git from repository